CSCfi/ansible-role-dhcp-kickstart/README.md

 -----

 This role works by setting up pxe booting based on groups.
-It configures PXE booting for all hosts in the "pxe_bootable_nodes" group.
+It configures PXE booting for all hosts in the desired group.
+By default it's "dhcp_pxe_nodes", but it can be defined (check defaults/main.yml)

 Each host needs the follwing variables in its scope.

 Mandatory:
  - mac_address